 - 1 cup almond flour, not almond meal

 - flaked sea salt, optional

 - Add almond flour, water, ground flaxseed, and sea salt into a medium sized bowl and stir together until the mixture turns into dough.

 - Place the dough on a piece of parchment paper and cover with a second piece of parchment.

 - Pat it out with your hands and then use a rolling pin to roll out the dough.
 You’ll want the dough to get pretty thin — about an 1/8 of inch thick.
 Try to keep form the dough into a rectangular shape, but it’s okay if it’s not perfect.

 - Once the dough is rolled out, remove the top sheet of paper and sprinkle a bit of flaked sea salt over the dough.
 Use your hands to press the salt down to help it stick.
 This step is optional, but the flaked sea salt makes the crackers really pretty.

-- Move parchment paper to a baking sheet and bake the crackers for 20-25 minutes or until the crackers turn golden brown and crispy.
+- Carefully transfer crackers (still on parchment paper) to a baking sheet and bake the crackers for 20-25 minutes or until the crackers turn golden brown and crispy.
 The pieces on the outer edges will get brown faster than the center pieces.
 You can transfer those that are golden to a cooling rack and put the pan back in the oven to bake the remaining crackers.